 This is the sale of a 63.31-acre parcel located on the west of 4 Mile Road, east of the Provident Western Canal, between Maxwell and Princeton in Colusa County, California.
 The property sold in November of 2018 for \$485,000, or \$7,661 per acre.
-This property is triangular in shape, and is accessed via an access easement from the property to the south (servient tenement APN:012-100-012).
+This property is triangular in shape, and is accessed via an access easement from the property to the south (servient tenement APN: 012-100-012).
 The property had been in the seller's family for over 65 years, and was considered to have very good hunting (over 3.4 birds per person per hunting session).
 The property was utilized as a duck club for many years and had three double-blinds that were in good condition (allowing six hunters at a time).
 Additionally, this property had a clubhouse that was in good condition.
 The water to this property was provided via the water district and natural flooding.
 The property is zoned RM for Resource Management in Colusa County, and has a general plan land use designation of AG- Duck Club.
 The property is in Flood Zone A. The property was sold to another duck hunter who will utilize the property as a duck hunting club.

-This property is similar to the subject in flood zone and water access.
-However, the property is superior to the subject in regard to location, being in Colusa County, which is known for its superior hunting areas.
-This property is also much smaller compared to the subject, which garners a higher price per acre (economies of scale).
+This property is similar to the ATF property in flood zone and water access.
+However, the property is superior in regard to location, being in Colusa County, which is known for its superior hunting areas.
 Additionally, the property is improved with a clubhouse in good condition which contributed value to the sale.
-Overall, the sale is considered far superior to the subject and indicates a value below \$7,661 per acre.
+Overall, the sale is considered far superior to the ATF property and indicates a value below \$7,661 per acre.